-With a few tweaks to my blueberry cornmeal muffins (a tried and true favorite), I’ve created a unique, moist, slightly sweet sourdough cornbread recipe that’s light and fluffy and won’t crumble all over the place.
-To get started, you’ll need some leftover sourdough discard (bubbly active starter is fine too) and an 8×8-inch pan for thick-cut squares.
+With a few tweaks to my blueberry cornmeal muffins (a tried and true favorite), I managed to create a unique, moist, subtly sweet sourdough cornbread recipe that’s light and fluffy and won’t crumble all over the place.

 - A higher ratio of flour to cornmeal is used for best texture- this is key.